BRITE-REU/programming-workshops/source/workshops/04_Machine_learning/unsupervised_learning.rst

 * **K-means** is a method to cluster the samples into K distributions with different means.
 The algorithm starts by choosing K random points as *means* in the feature space and assigns samples to a cluster with the closest mean (by some similarity measure).
 The means are iteratively moved to best fit the samples until no further improvement are made.
-This method is not deterministic and depends on the initial random guesses.
-Bad guesses will result in poor clustering.
+This method is stochastic, in that the final model may differ depending on the initial random guesses.

 .. image:: img/k-means.png

 .. raw:: html

     <iframe width="560" height="315" src="https://www.youtube.com/embed/BVFG7fd1H30" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 * **X-means** is a general K-means clustering algorithm that tries different K values to find the K that best represents the data.